Posted March 2, 2016

 “As part of the effort to restore the European Union’s faith in U.S. privacy protections, Congress passed the Judicial Redress Act of 2015, which the President signed into law on February 24.
 The Act extends some of the protections of the Privacy Act of 1974 to citizens of certain foreign countries, including the right to seek judicial redress for certain violations of those protections.”

-“Last April 2015, [researchers] talked about FighterPOS, a point-of-sale (PoS) malware that was used in a one-man cybercriminal operation to steal over 22,000 unique credit card numbers and affected more than 100 PoS terminals in Brazil and other countries.
+“Last April 2015, [researchers] talked about FighterPOS, a point-of-sale (PoS) Malware: Software that is intended to damage or disable computers and computer systems. that was used in a one-man cybercriminal operation to steal over 22,000 unique credit card numbers and affected more than 100 PoS terminals in Brazil and other countries.
 [Researchers] recently came across new and seemingly improved versions of this malware.
 Among other things, FighterPOS now has propagation capabilities; meaning, it could spread from one PoS malware terminal to another that is connected to the same network and thereby increasing the number of potential victims in one organization.”

 “A group of cybersecurity and enterprise technology firms have formed a new organization focused on helping policymakers create “consensus-driven” policy solutions.